flashxio/FlashX-doc/pages/FlashX-Quick-Start-Guide.md

 ### Run an example in FlashR
 FlashR implements the existing R matrix functions.
 As such, we can run existing R code with little modification.
-Here we should an example of creating a mixture of multivariant Gaussian and running k-means on it.
+Here we show an example of creating a mixture of multivariant Gaussian and running k-means on it.

-First, we create `fm.rmvnorm`, adapted from [mvtnorm](https://cran.r-project.org/web/packages/mvtnorm/index.html) to create multivariant normal distribution.
+First, we create `fm.rmvnorm`, adapted from [mvtnorm](https://cran.r-project.org/web/packages/mvtnorm/index.html) to create multivariant normal distribution and use it to create 10 distributions with different means.
+Then we combine the 10 datasets and run k-means on it.

 ```R
 fm.rmvnorm <- function (n, mean = rep(0, nrow(sigma)), sigma = diag(length(mean)),